Phan Quang Đán: Diem era career

-The newspaper generated attention for its open and combative criticism of Diem’s regime.
+The newspaper generated attention for its open and combative criticism of Diem's regime.

-Its office was ransacked by a government organised mob in September 1957, and was closed down in March 1958 by a government court order.
-Dan withdrew from the Democratic Bloc in April 1958 and the group collapsed as Dan sought to set up the Free Democratic Party and permission to publish a newspaper.
-Neither applications were approved, and various members of Dan's party were arrested for their political activities.
-In 1959, two newspapers were shut down after they published Dan's articles.
+Its office was ransacked by a government organised mob in September 1957, and was closed down in March 1958 by a government court order. Đán withdrew from the Democratic Bloc in April 1958 and the group collapsed as Đán sought to set up the Free Democratic Party and permission to publish a newspaper.
+Neither applications were approved, and various members of Đán's party were arrested for their political activities.
+In 1959, two newspapers were shut down after they published Đán's articles.

-Dan openly criticized the main platform of American economic development aid to South Vietnam, the Commercial Import Program.
+Đán openly criticized the main platform of American economic development aid to South Vietnam, the Commercial Import Program.
 This allowed licensed importers to buy US dollars at rates far lower than the official exchange rate, and then buy American goods with it.
-Instead of importing capital goods to fuel industrialization, the money was mostly spent on consumer goods to create an urban upper-class loyal to the government.
-Dan said "The U.S. Commercial Import Program—which costs us nothing—brings in on a massive scale luxury goods of all kinds, which give us an artificial society—enhanced material conditions that don't amount to anything, and no sacrifice; it brings luxury to our ruling group and middle class, and luxury means corruption."
+Instead of importing capital goods to fuel industrialization, the money was mostly spent on consumer goods to create an urban upper-class loyal to the government. Đán said "The U.S. Commercial Import Program—which costs us nothing—brings in on a massive scale luxury goods of all kinds, which give us an artificial society—enhanced material conditions that don't amount to anything, and no sacrifice; it brings luxury to our ruling group and middle class, and luxury means corruption."

 Election and disbarring

-On 30 August 1959, Dan ran for the National Assembly in a constituency in Saigon and was elected by a 6-1 ratio over Diem's government candidate.
-This came despite 8000 Army of the Republic of Vietnam soldiers being bussed from out of district to stuff ballot boxes to support the government candidate.
+On 30 August 1959, Đán ran for the National Assembly in a constituency in Saigon and was elected by a 6–1 ratio over Diem's government candidate.
+This came despite 8000 Army of the Republic of Vietnam soldiers being bused from out of district to stuff ballot boxes to support the government candidate.
 He was regarded as a nationalist anti-communist who was one of the most able political figures in the country.

-Despite strong protests from the US and UK embassies, Diem was adamant that Dan would not be able to take his seat.
-When the Assembly was inaugurated, Dan was confronted by police and put under arrest as he attempted to leave his medical clinic to attend the session.
-Dan was charged with electoral fraud, on the grounds that he supposedly offered free medical care to induce voters to support him.
-He also pointed out that if this were the case, then he would have run for election in the district in which his practice was located, to maximise the number of patients who were in his voting district.
+Despite strong protests from the US and UK embassies, Diem was adamant that Đán would not be able to take his seat.
+When the Assembly was inaugurated, Đán was confronted by police and put under arrest as he attempted to leave his medical clinic to attend the session. Đán was charged with electoral fraud, on the grounds that he supposedly offered free medical care to induce voters to support him.
+He pointed out that if this were the case, then he would have run for election in the district in which his practice was located, to maximize the number of patients who were in his voting district.